sara-sabr/poc-network-vpn-split-tunnel/reports/presentation.md

 ---

-## Approach #3 - Inverse VPN Split Tunnel Inverse and Proxy
+## Approach #3 - Inverse VPN Split Tunnel and Proxy

 - All traffic goes through VPN and network administrator whitelists traffic to __not__ go through VPN.
 - In addition, proxy to perform traffic decisions by domain name